-Amazingly this is actually my third time working at Travel Nation!
-I originally joined from STA Travel in 2007 as a sales consultant, then left to help Haydn (owner of Travel Nation) to set up a sister company, Rickshaw Travel.
-Over 5 years it grew from just the two of us to a thriving and successful tour operator selling trips to over 16 different countries and earning itself a deserved reputation as a great place to work.
-I returned to Travel Nation as a Project Manager working on IT projects in 2013 but due to the complexities that come with a young family, after a year, I left to become a full time Dad for a while.
-So let’s hope the third time is a charm!
+Amazingly this is my third time working at Travel Nation.
+I joined as a sales consultant in 2007, then left to help Haydn (owner of Travel Nation) to set up a sister company, Rickshaw Travel.
+Over five years the sister company grew from just the two of us to a thriving and successful tour operator and earning itself a deserved reputation as a great place to work.
+I returned to Travel Nation as a Project Manager working on IT projects in 2013, but due to the complexities that come with a young family, after a year, I left to become a full-time Dad for a while, before coming back on to sales.

-University of Life!
+The University of Life!
 I didn’t go to university as the travelling bug got me early at 19.
-Work, save, travel, repeat…
+Work, save, travel, repeat.

-8 years at STA Travel; 5 years Rickshaw Travel; Global Village, 2 years Aeromedical and 1 year in business travel.
+Eight years at STA Travel; 5 years Rickshaw Travel; Global Village, two years Aeromedical and one year in business travel.

-Generally chasing around after my 2 kids!
-If I do happen to get some spare time I’ll be at the allotment growing my own veg and enjoying the peace and quiet.
+Chasing my two kids around.
+If I get some spare time, I’ll be at the allotment growing my veg and enjoying the peace.

 Sarong, head torch, sunglasses, guide book and music.

 Either France or Canada.
-The French have the right idea between work and play, whilst Canada for me has the most stunning outdoors combined with all the trappings of north American life, plus a good sense of humour as well.
+The French have the right idea between work and play, while Canada for me has the most stunning outdoors combined with all the trappings of North American life, plus a good sense of humour as well.

-When I was 19 I kind of fell into going on a RTW trip with a friend I’d only known for a few months.
-It was pre-internet days and I didn’t know anyone who had done anything like that before and information was quite limited.
+When I was 19, I fell into going on a round the world trip with a friend I’d known for a few months.
+It was pre-internet days, and I didn’t know anyone who had done anything like that before and information was quite limited.
 We booked our flights, got ourselves a working holiday visa for Australia and made the rest up as we went along.
-By the time I got home knowing that I could do all that by myself at 19 really moulded me and gave me a lot of self-confidence.
+By the time I got home knowing that I could do all that by myself at 19 moulded me and gave me a lot of self-confidence.

-I’m not really one for staying in big luxurious hotels, most of my most memorable hotel stays have been in small quirky places, usually stumbled upon by accident.
-The Big Sur River Inn on the Californian coast between San Francisco and LA stands out as a wonderful stopover I did whilst on a road trip with my best friend.
-We stayed in a simple log cabin on the night of his 21st birthday and spent the evening by the river chatting, eating amazing burgers and drinking beers round an open fire.
+I’m not one for staying in big luxurious hotels, most of my most memorable hotel stays have been in small quirky places, usually stumbled upon by accident.
+The Big Sur River Inn on the Californian coast between San Francisco and LA stands out as a beautiful stopover I did while on a road trip with my best friend.
+We stayed in a simple log cabin on the night of his 21st birthday and spent the evening by the river chatting, eating amazing burgers and drinking beers around an open fire.
 After growing up together watching The Wonder Years on TV this special night epitomised everything great about America.

 I think the beaches of Tulum in Mexico take some beating, with their white sands and warm turquoise waters.
 The Maldives come a close second.

 Uganda.
-After working in travel for 10 years I took a 3 month work sabbatical.
+After working in travel for ten years, I took a three-month sabbatical.
 Top of my list was Africa and I’d always wanted to see the mountain gorillas, so took a tour across Kenya, Tanzania and finally into Uganda.
 The end of my month in Africa was capped off by spending the most amazing hour in the company of a Mountain Gorilla family in Bwindi Impenetrable Forest.

-A friend and I were stuck in Manila for 2 days over a Filipino bank holiday in 1995 with only a USD $20 traveller cheque between us.
-We were incredibly lucky to be taken in my a lovely Belgian lady who ran a hostel and she drove us around Manila for a whole day trying to find somewhere where I could get a cash advance on my Credit card as I didn’t know my PIN number.
-We didn’t find anywhere and we had to leave without paying her for our accommodation or taxi service, but when I got home a year later I posted her some money and received a lovely letter back from her.
+A friend and I were stuck in Manila for two days over a Filipino bank holiday in 1995 with only a USD $20 traveller cheque between us.
+We were incredibly lucky to be taken in by a lovely Belgian lady who ran a hostel and she drove us around Manila for a whole day trying to find somewhere where I could get a cash advance on my credit card as I didn’t know my PIN.
+We didn’t find anywhere, and we had to leave without paying her for our accommodation or taxi service, but when I got home a year later, I posted her some money and received a lovely letter back from her.